Big Doll 2

 This model is 14" tall, and the finished doll with be nine feet.
 Yikes!!!

-I love the way the lines of sewing follow the lines of the body and how she took on a life of her own as she went through the stages of be
+I love the way the lines of sewing follow the lines of the body and how she took on a life of her own as she went through the stages of being "fleshed out."

 The batting base allows me to pin and sew right to the body.
 When I do the Big one, I'll have to use a ladder to access the top.